 Replace the Cabinet Doors & Hardware

-Obviously, changing the cabinetry throughout your kitchen is no small task, and how you go about using or discarding what you already have is a conversation you should have with a kitchen designer.
+Changing the cabinetry throughout your kitchen is no small task, and how you go about using or discarding what you already have is a conversation you should have with a kitchen designer.
 Ultimately, however, it's the look of the doors and drawer fronts that have the biggest impact on the style of your kitchen.
-There are countless options when you begin combining basic cabinet design, stain or paint finish, and aditional finishing or glazes.
-A good place to start is collecting images of kitchens you like on a site such as Houzz, and looking for commonalities.
+There are countless options when you begin combining the cabinet door style, stain or paint finish, and additional finishing or glazes.
+A good place to start is collecting images of kitchens you like on a site such as Houzz, and looking for commonalities in what you save.
 A kitchen designer can help you with your final selection if you're having trouble narrowing it down.
 Keep in mind that cabinet style and color are directly connected to design style, which in turn is directly related to trends.
 Your choices here will greatly impact the overall look (and timelessness) of your home.

 Upgrade Older Appliances